-One poet’s journey with the writing of a commissioned poem.
+One poet’s journey writing a commissioned poem

 In the Fall of 2002 i was commissioned by Temple Emek Shalom (Ashland, Oregon) to write a poem for the dedication of their new sanctuary.
 In fact, the congregation was building an entirely new campus from the ground up: offices, library, chapel, classrooms, sanctuary and gathering spaces.
 The dedication would culminate a 5-year planning, design and building process.

 As any artist will tell you, working on a commissioned piece slightly alters the creative process, which is, in many ways singular, even insular.
 At the same time, we strive to share our vision with others and find no greater joy than that of knowing we have touched another’s heart in a profound way, that we have spoken to the universality of the human condition.

 When i took this commission, a friend wondered if the fact that i was not exactly a “practicing” Jew might make it a difficult task.
 But my spiritual life, which is rich and eclectic — if not traditional — informs much of my poetry, and i was confident it would serve me here.

 So i re-immersed myself in Judaic biblical history and became intimately familiar with the religious community for whom i was working.
 Thus began an enlightening creative — and personal — journey.